vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 **Note:** strings are immutable for a very good reason and you don't usually want to do that.
 I peek this example just to illustrate the technic.

-## Alternate string via reflection

-Here is code, that creates `System.String` object and change it's length to access some random bytes from the heap.
+This code creates `System.String` object and change it's length to access some random bytes from the heap.

 **Note:** be careful, it can crash PowerShell process.